Ask Slashdot: How Would You Implement Site-Wide File Encryption?

 Is your company's business illegal?
 (Score:1)

-Full Spectrum Problem (Score:2)
+Full Spectrum Problem (Score:3)

 The choices include encrypting files (tar/gz/bz archives), directories, whole user directories, whole physical volumes, whole logical volumes, etc. One large enrypted volume means single point of failure: One key/password gives access to every file.
 More divisions means more keys/passwords, but less access if one is compromised.
 Therefore, server level encryption is appropriate if one person is responsible for the entire contents on the server(s).